abinashgit005/hashnode-backup/clrgq8g2r000a08jvei6o8zuq.md

 ---

-Here is a basic understanding of ansible configuration file, playbooks, modules and ...
+Here is a basic understanding of ansible configuration file, playbooks, modules, Handlers, Roles, Collections, and jinja2 Templates.

+### Ansible Configuration File

 when you install, it creates a default configuration at the location :- **/etc/ansible/ansible.cfg**